timothyprojectGiG/JB_Math_Textbook/src/Linear.md

 # LINEAR ALGEBRA - Soheil Anbouhi
 :::{note}
 Dr. Anbouhi covers the fundamentals of linear algebra.
-The JNB lab was contributed by Jakob Hldebrandt.
+The JNB lab was contributed by Gavin McClowry.